 For example, today's male giraffe is taller than all but a handful of the dinosaurs that ever lived, and the wooly mammoth was twice the size of the modern elephant.
 The blue whale is still the largest creature to have ever lived on earth, to say nothing of bears, lions, rhinos, and other large, dangerous animals.
 In fact, humans have always lived in the company of large, potentially dangerous creatures.
 Living with predators is nothing new for mankind, but the deception of evolution combined with Hollywood’s vivid imagination have led us to assume otherwise.

-The Bible teaches that God created all land animals on the same day and that man had dominion over them all (Gen 1).
+The Bible teaches that God created all land animals on the same day and that man had dominion over them all (Genesis 1).
 Therefore, before the Fall there were no predator-prey relationships.
 All creatures were plant-eaters.
-Men didn't eat animals, animals didn’t eat men, and animals didn’t eat one another, because there was no death prior to the Fall (Rom 5:12).
+Men didn't eat animals, animals didn’t eat men, and animals didn’t eat one another, because there was no death prior to the Fall (Romans 5:12).

 After the Flood, things changed.
-First, God gave men the the right to eat animals (Gen 9:3), and secondly, He placed the fear of men in the animals (Gen 9:2).
+First, God gave men the the right to eat animals (Genesis 9:3), and secondly, He placed the fear of men in the animals (Genesis 9:2).
 This established a predator-prey relationship between men and animals: men could hunt and kill animals without sin and the animals received a natural defense to men: fear.